 Therefore, keeping the HTML & Text part same will enhance the chances of email avoid spam box.

 11. Resort to different IP addresses for different category of emails

-Moreover, if your company have a dedicated IPS, make sure your ESP separates different categories to be delivered through different ESPs.
-This will definitely help emails avoid spam folder.
+Moreover, if your company has a dedicated IPS, make sure your ESP separates different categories to be delivered through different ESPs.
+This will definitely help emails avoid the spam folder.